chalex1/storager-client-proto/docs/backend-api-spec.md

 * Neither GUEST nor ROOT users cannot be switched off now.
 * User management is not designed.
 * Codes of hierarchic items (like indicators or territories) can't be updated now.
+* Timestamps are stored and passed as numbers (UNIX-time).